ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

   \,.
 $$

-This finally equivalently exhibits morphisms of the form
+This, finally, equivalently exhibits morphisms of the form

 $$
   X \longrightarrow \Omega Y